lanl/dsi/docs/README.rst

    source mydsi/bin/activate

 4. Proceed with Step 2 in the "How to build documentation" section.
-5. When you've completed work, deativate the conda environment with ``deactivate`` .
+5. When you've completed work, deativate the environment with ``deactivate`` .